 While most of these “hurricanes” are technically classified as “tropical storms,” they still count for approximately 25% of the state’s rainfall.
 In 1997, the remnants of Hurricane Nora were responsible for a 25-hour rainfall here in the Valley, and in 1983, Tropical Storm Octave caused massive amounts of flash flooding.
 Arizona also experienced the remnants of Hurricane Norbert and Hurricane Odile this year alone!

-The most important thing you can do if you suspect your unit has been flooded is to call an expert AC unit repair company to schedule an emergency inspection.
-The staff and technicians at Weather Masters, Inc. pride themselves on being experts in all aspects of HVAC services and repair, and will be able to determine what repairs are necessary, or if the unit needs to be replaced.
+The most important thing you can do if you suspect your unit has been flooded is to call an expert air conditioning repair Phoenix company to schedule an emergency inspection.
+The staff and technicians at Weather Masters, Inc. pride themselves on being experts in all aspects of HVAC services and repair and will be able to determine what repairs are necessary, or if the unit needs to be replaced.
 Before causing damage to yourself or your AC unit, contact us as soon as possible.

 Find out more about Arizona hurricanes here!